benmaier/qsuite/README.md

     mean_new = change_meanerr_parameter_order(mean,['w0','r0','p5'])
 ```

 Then, the new arrays carry the data in the desired order.
+Also works on the original pickled list.